turboline-ai/turbostream/DASHBOARD_METRICS_REVIEW.md

 # TurboStream Dashboard Metrics Review

-This document describes each metric displayed in the TurboStream TUI observability dashboard.
-Use this to decide which metrics to keep, modify, or remove.
+This document describes each metric currently displayed in the TurboStream TUI observability dashboard after the simplification cleanup.

 ---